valter-jr/valter-jr/README.md

   ##

 ### About:
-- 🔭 Still in college, but working as an apprentice Java back end developer.
+- 🔭 Still in college, but working as an Junior with Java back end developer.
 - 🌱 I’m currently learning Spring Boot + Web Services.
 - 💬 Ask me about how did I get here, if you want to know.
 - 📃 You can check my Udemy certificates <a href="https://docs.google.com/document/d/e/2PACX-1vS3hBw-URO7v3QeONLxXzedR9zimWZrRphY-iZgHaMqr7OvFuNtP-7cGpL7dHrYugpdfvDWa_iHqD7b/pub" target="_blank">here</a>.